 Prepare to teach, rather than just to introduce yourself and the course, the first time you meet with students (see The Teaching Center’s Tips for Teaching on the First Day of Class, included in the TA Orientation folders and at teachingcenter.wustl.edu/strategies).
 Practice your first class session, preferably in the classroom where you will teach.
 Rehearse how you will use the chalkboard or technology, for example, how you will manage the time, and when you will pause to ask questions.

 Return to top.

+Preparation is the best cure for nervousness and uncertainty.
+Ensure that you have a grasp on the course content, as well as access to all necessary materials, including textbooks, lab equipment, course Web site, and other resources.
 As you prepare for each class, help session, or office hour, do not merely go over the same content that the students are learning.
-Take a broader view, considering the ideas and assumptions behind the content and anticipating questions that students, who may be seeing this material for the first time, will ask you.
+Take a broader view.
+Consider the ideas and assumptions behind the content; anticipate questions that students, who are learning this material for the first time, will ask you.

 Davis, Barbara Gross.
 Tools for Teaching.
 2nd ed.
 San Francisco: Jossey-Bass, 2009.